 In traditional commercial publishing, the library pays for subscriptions (print or electronic) and authorized users have free access.
 The advent of web-based publishing, combined with dissatisfaction with the existing scholarly publishing system, has led to the development of several alternative publishing models.

-This chart of the characteristics of scholarly publishing options offers a succinct overview of the options.
+The link found below offers a succinct overview of the options.
 All of these models have variations within the model.
 Some commercial publishers have begun to allow author archiving or deposit in repositories after a period of time (called an “embargo").

 Your choice of where to publish may make a difference in how often your article is read or cited.
 By understanding the options available through open access publishing, you can make it easier for your colleagues to read and make use of your work.